 Emotional, I know.
-But as my twins wind down their last few weeks at preschool, I’m reminded of how quickly childhood flashes by.
+But as my twins wound down their last few weeks at preschool, I was reminded of how quickly childhood flashes by.
 As much as we wish for certain stages (ahem: tantrums) to end already, once you hit a milestone, you realize there’s no going back.

 It’s moments like these that make you take stock of how far the kids have grown, and how much you’ve contributed to their growth.

-Because if there’s one job we parents have, it’s to raise future adults.
-And ideally, a future adult who can expand and contribute to the world in the unique way only he or she can.
+Because if there’s one job we have, it’s to raise future adults.
+And ideally, a future adult who can expand and make the world a better place in the unique way only he or she can.

 At the end of the day, our kids are who they are, regardless of what we do to shape their lives.
 But much of their “programming” is directly affected by how we raise them, from the words we use to the values we live by.

-If I were to imagine sitting in front of my grown kids, I’d love for them to adopt certain values that I hope will serve them well.
+If I were to imagine sitting in front of my grown kids, I’d love for them to adopt the values that will serve them and others well.
 It’s not so much about which careers they choose or where they’ll live or how they’ll look, but simply… a way of being.

-Take a look at eight parenting goals examples, and what I would love for my kids to grow into.
-As one parent said about the article:
+Take a look at these examples of parenting goals, and what I would love for my kids to grow into.
+As one parent said: